Embedding surfaces in 4-manifolds: Introduction

 Begin with a continuous map $F\colon \Sigma\to M$ that restricts to an embedding on $\partial\Sigma$ and satisfies $F^{-1}(\partial M) = \partial \Sigma$, where $\Sigma, M$ are as in \cref{convention}.
 Denote the components of $F$ by $f_i\colon (\Sigma_i,\partial\Sigma_i)\to (M, \partial M)$, and suppose that $F$ has algebraically dual spheres.
 Note that homotopies preserve the intersection numbers $\lambda(f_i,f_j)$, but might not preserve the self-intersection number $\mu(f_i)$, since adding a local cusp in $f_i$ changes $\mu(f_i)_1$, the coefficient of $1 \in \pi_1(M)$, by $\pm 1$.
 Depending on the behaviour of the orientation characters of $M$ and $\Sigma$, the coefficient $\mu(f_i)_1$ lies in either $\Z$ or $\Z/2$, and is preserved under regular homotopy (see \cref{lem:mu1,prop:regular-homotopy-inv-mu}).

 Now, in order to decide whether $F$ is homotopic to an embedding, we will either find a generic immersion in the homotopy class of $F$ which is regularly homotopic to an embedding, or we will show that this is impossible.
 First, by performing a homotopy we may assume without loss of generality that $F$ is a generic immersion such that $\mu(f_i)_1=0$ for every component $f_i$ of~$F$.
-If $\lambda(f_i,f_j)$ for all $i\neq j$ and $\mu(f_i)$ for all $i$ are not all trivial, then $F$ is not homotopic to an embedding.
-On the other hand if $\lambda(f_i,f_j)=\mu(f_i)=0$ for all $i\neq j$, we have the two following cases.
-Below, $(f_i)_{\bullet}$ is the map induced on fundamental groups by $f_i$ using some choice of basing path connecting $f_i(\Sigma_i)$ to the basepoint of~$M$.
+If $\mu(F)\neq 0$, then $F$ is not homotopic to an embedding.
+On the other hand if $\mu(F)=0$, we have the two following cases.
+Below, $(f_i)_{\bullet}$ is the map induced on fundamental groups by $f_i$ using some choice of path connecting $f_i(\Sigma_i)$ to the basepoint of~$M$.

 \begin{case} $w_1(\Sigma)|_{\ker (f_i)_{\bullet}}$ is trivial for every $f_i\in F^\twist$. \end{case}